a-cordier/minimidim/README.md

 # MINIMIDIM

-Builting a midi synth scripting environment based on the processing minim library
+Buiding an environment with some usefull (to me) midi facilities on top the processing minim library

 ## Core Components